awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ec2-launchtemplate-launchtemplatedata-instancemarketoptions.md

 Specifies the market \(purchasing\) option for an instance\.

- `InstanceMarketOptions` is a property of the [Amazon EC2 LaunchTemplate LaunchTemplateData](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-launchtemplate-launchtemplatedata.html) property type\.
+`InstanceMarketOptions` is a property of the [AWS::EC2::LaunchTemplate LaunchTemplateData](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-launchtemplate-launchtemplatedata.html)\.

 ## Syntax<a name="aws-properties-ec2-launchtemplate-launchtemplatedata-instancemarketoptions-syntax"></a>